 - Pour into loaf pan and bake for 45-50 minutes, until golden on top and toothpick comes back dry when inserted.

 - Let cool completely, then remove from pan and slice.

-- This loaf can be stored in the freezer (preferably uncut) for up to 3 months if wrapped well.
+- Pumpkin bread will last at room temp for 5 days, a week in the fridge or this loaf can be stored in the freezer (preferably uncut) for up to 3 months.

 *The extra pumpkin puree from that can you opened can be stored in a glass container in the fridge for up to a week.
 It is an awesome addition to smoothies, oatmeal or baked goods that call for mashed banana.

 * DATES: For the best quality, fresh moist dates, buy with the pits still in.
 Remove before using.
 If your dates are dry, soak in hot water for 10 minutes and then drain before using in this recipe.